phanhieu2507/saa-03/docs/computing/Lambda.md

 - 512MB to 10GB

 ### Concurrency
-- 1000 but can be increased
+- 1000 but can be increased ( raise a ticket)

 ### Deployment